jiratouchmhp/terraform-ai-app/README.md

     "tenant": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
     }

-**Authentication for Terraform**

-Configuring Azure Service Principal Authentication

-In order to authenticate with Azure, you need to set the following environment variables with the Service Principal credentials:

->Alternatively, you can add these details directly to a Terraform provider file (not recommended for production):

-    backend "azurerm" {
-        resource_group_name   = "xxxxx"
-        storage_account_name  = "xxxxx"
-        container_name        = "xxxxx"
-        key                   = "xxxxx.tfstate"
-    }

 **Variables**

 >You can define your variables in terraform.tfvars or pass them directly at runtime.
 Here is an example of a terraform.tfvars file: